mctinker/Map-Tasker/README.md

 - "MapTasker_Analysis.txt"

      This file will be created if you run the Ai analysis from the GUI, which holds the response from the analysis.
+It will be displayed in a separate window along with the GUI.

 - "maptasker.log"